SylviaZam/SylviaZam/README.md

 # Sylvia Zamora
-*Turning messy customer feedback into decisions.*
+*Continuosly improving know how to turn messy customer feedback into decisions.*

 ---